 with standard deviation and mean

-where is the median, or baseline, catchability value for the particular gear g.
+where was the median, or baseline, catchability value for the particular gear g.

-The baseline catchabilityand logit-transformed associated standard deviation are unknown.
+The baseline catchabilityand logit-transformed associated standard deviation were unknown.
 Catchability is a complex value that incorporates uncertainties from various biological and technilogical sources.
 To better understand what ranges for and are physically and biologically reasonable for a particular gear, it is useful to visualize the resulting distribution for the occasion level capture probability.
 In particular, experts may have a better sense of capture probability values than catchabilities values, and this initial knowledge can be updated by field studies designed to estimate capture probabilities, facilitating important updates to the decision model.
 Figures 1-4 each illustrate a particular gear’s occasion-level capture probability distribution when simulated for the given baseline catchabilities, associated variations, and basin.

 Since capture probabilities of pallid sturgeon tend to be low in the field, distributions with high densities near capture probabilities of 1 are not reasonable for the decision model.
 Any catchability distributions that lead to unreasonable occasion-level probability distributions for a particular gear and basin can have their likelihood of occuring set to 0 (or a very low value) in the conditional probability table of the BDN.
 Examples of distributions that may be biologically unreasonable can be found in figures 1, 2, and 4, when , as well as when and is relatively large.
 However, it may be possible that some of these distributions have a small probability of occuring.
 For example, while the lower three distributions in the of figure 2 are likely to be biologically unreasonable, perhaps the top distribution in this same column () reasonably describes the “boom” or “bust” capture phenomenon noted at certain times of year by experts in the field.
 Eliciting expert knowledge on capture probabilities, obtaining estimates from the literature, and using studies to hone in on occasion level capture probability distributions will improve the parameterization of the catchability inputs in the BDN, helping to minimize uncertainties in the decision process.